miyako/4d-tips-write-pro-paste-reference/README.md

 <img width="470" alt="" src="https://user-images.githubusercontent.com/1725068/194074664-693a6fe6-169f-4509-94a5-60db7f819e7a.png">

 However, most external apps will prefer HTML over RTF, which mwans the pasted text would be empty.

+## The Solution

+Before pasting to an external app, the use would likely move 4D to the background.
+So there is a chance to perform some tricks in the *On System Event* database method.

+The goal is to remove `public.html` from the list of pasteboard data types.

+You can't clear a specific data type, you can only wipe the whole pasteboard.

+When you start from a blank slate, it is important that you don't add data that removes existing data.

+You should generally move from pain to rich to hyper text and add private data at the end.